realblockchainplus/blockchain-plus-testnet/README.md

 # Blockchain+ Testnet

-A starting point for testing claims made in our whitepaper.
+Typescript implementation of the blockchain network laid out in the Blockchain+ whitepaper.

 ## Built With